What types of business insurance does an electrical contractor need?

 Frequently asked questions

-Why do electrical businesses need insurance?
+Why do electrical contractors need insurance?

 Do I need commercial auto insurance for my electrical business?